 However, much confusion remains regarding the best ways to go forward in this domain and land a secure job.
 The purpose of this article is to eliminate some of that confusion by laying out a list of the popular subjects to learn to get a good grasp of cyber security concepts and practices.

-It is important to have a roadmap to begin your journey to become a Cybersecurity expert.
+It is important to have a roadmap to begin your journey to become a security expert through a Cybersecurity Boot Camp.
 A clear idea of what to learn and what is outdated will make your transition into the field much easier and faster.
 So, for this exclusive purpose of guiding you on your path to becoming a cyber safety expert, we have listed 8 top skills you should acquire to become successful in the network security domain.
 Take a look at these skills below:

 Sound knowledge of networking and network architecture is quintessential to thrive in a Cybersecurity career.
 You must be well versed in various aspects of data transmission in order to secure the data.
 Therefore it is advisable to take up a certification like CompTIA to boost your cyber security career.